milkylainen/stm32mp1sign/README.md

 Raison d'être:
 Signing stm32mp1 headers is a STM closed source affair.
-A tool part of a large software package (CubeProgrammer).
+The signing tool is part of a large software package (CubeProgrammer).
-Very cumbersome to try to integrate in a normal build environment.
+And it is very cumbersome to try to integrate in a normal build environment.
-All is needed is some plain cryptography. stm32mp1sign is written in C.
+But fortunately, all is needed is some plain cryptography. stm32mp1sign is written in C and uses openssl.

 **_THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT._**

 stm32mp1sign is a C replacement for STM32MP_SigningTool_CLI (closed source) in STM32CubeProgrammer.
-Currently only capable of handling stm32 v1 headers present in the stm32mp15x.
+It is currently only capable of handling stm32 v1 headers present in the stm32mp15x series.

 Functionally implemented from the descriptions at: